hilanderas/powter-client/gitbook/usage/usermanual/UPDATEDNSCONF.md

-# Update dns conf-file
+# Update dnsconf

-In following scenarios, you need to manipulate with dns conf-file
+In following scenarios, you need to manipulate with dnsconf

 ### Assign static IP to a host
 * Go to conf-file directory specified in `info`